scloud19/SECipedia/AWS/EC2.md

 				In the event of an emergency, the instance launch fails of the key pair can't be found.

 	Elastic IP Address
-		A static IP that's ass
+		A static IP that's associated with your AWS account (not a particular instance) This means that you can assign to whatever instance you want, and utilize it for failover situations

 	Instance Lifecycle
 		1) Pending